 If it’s just another product, consumers may or may not work harder to get it, may or may not spend more to buy it, and probably won’t pursue it if it’s not readily available online.
 These products or services may in fact cost more and you may have to work harder to get them (walk down the alley, wait in line, get on a waiting list…whatever).
 But consumers will pay more and work harder to get it because that’s what the magnet of truth does.

 Lucky for you, it’s already there.
 Like the rising sun we enjoyed this morning, your truth already exists, hidden in plain sight.
 All you have to do is figure out how to identify it and develop it.
 The rest is easy.
-If you’re interested in how to do it, stick around.
+If you’re interested in learning how to do it, stick around.
 I’ll address that soon.

 Skip to content